pflanze/utf-8-lineseparator/docs/design.md

 `struct ` prefix isn't needed, so that the `Option_int` type itself be used as a parameter for another DEFTYPE style macro.

+The parameterized types `Option` and `Result` also come with macros of the same name that produce the type name: `Option(int)` is expanding to `Option_int`.
+This is a two-bladed sword, on one side it makes it visually clearer that a parameterized type is used, on the other side it introduces parens in type contexts, where usually in C no parens are used, which may look confusing and can break syntax highlighting somewhat.
+There is a script [bin/deparameterize](../bin/deparameterize) that expands all such occurrences with their macro-expanded version (currently works correctly in all cases, but that's not guaranteed to remain the case).

 <small>Note: while it is possible to produce type names via macros on
 the fly, e.g. `Option(int)`, they have to output the type name.
 It's not possible to recreate the struct on the fly anonymously, since C